giliheriawan/slate/source/includes/V2/EN/_V2_EN_2-2_va.md

 # Virtual Account
-NICEPay offer **Virtual Account** as Payment Method.
-By using this method, customer will have option to make payment via ATM, SMS Banking, Internet Banking, or Mobile Banking.
-Real time Notification will be send when customer completed the payment.<br>
+NICEPay offers Virtual Account as Payment Method.
+By using this method, customer will have the option to make payment via ATM, SMS Banking, Internet Banking, or Mobile Banking.
+Real time Notification will be sent when customer has completed the payment.<br>

-Supported Bank by NICEPay:
+Supported Bank:
 <ol type="1">
   <li>Bank Mandiri
   <li>Bank International Indonesia Maybank